Chart Color Schemes

 Blackbutt has a typical household mix, with a fairly typical median household size

 Family households constitute 76.5% of all households, including 34.3% couples with children, 28.7% couples without children, and 13.0% single parent families.
-Non-family households make up the remaining 23.5%, with lone person households at 21.2% and group households comprising 2.5%.
-The median household size is 2.6 people, which matches the average for the Rest of NSW.
+Non-family households comprise the remaining 23.5%, with lone person households at 21.2% and group households making up 2.5%.
+The median household size is 2.6 people, which aligns with the average for the Rest of NSW.

 Frequently Asked Questions - Households